scikit-plots/scikit-plots/docker/hub.docker.com.md

 #### run interactive shell (default entrypoint bash)

-##### 🚨 By using `-ic "bash -i"`, you are explicitly forcing Bash's hand.
+##### 🚨 By using `[bash] -ic "bash -i"`, you are explicitly forcing Bash's hand.
 The -i flag tells Bash: "I don't care how you were started, force yourself into interactive mode."

 ```sh
 # docker run -it --rm scikitplot/scikit-plots:latest